-What is Partial Discharge and why should we test for it?
+What is PD and why should we test for it?

-Partial Discharge (PD) is an electrical discharge that occurs across a localised area of the insulation between two conducting electrodes, without completely bridging the gap (see IEC 60270).
+PD is an electrical discharge that occurs across a localised area of the insulation between two conducting electrodes, without completely bridging the gap (see IEC 60270).
 It can be caused by discontinuities or imperfections in the insulation system.
-Partial Discharge activity is an indication of an incipient medium voltage (MV) or high voltage (HV) insulation fault and is widely regarded as the best early warning indicator of electrical insulation deterioration in MV and HV electrical assets within power networks.
-In general Partial Discharge occurs in systems operating at voltages of 3 kV and above; however it should be noted that in some cases Partial Discharge can also occur at lower voltages (i.e. Variable Speed Drive / Variable Frequency drive motors and LV designs).
+PD activity is an indication of an incipient medium voltage (MV) or high voltage (HV) insulation fault and is widely regarded as the best early warning indicator of electrical insulation deterioration in MV and HV electrical assets within power networks.
+In general PD occurs in systems operating at voltages of 3 kV and above; however it should be noted that in some cases PD can also occur at lower voltages (i.e. Variable Speed Drive / Variable Frequency drive motors and LV designs).
 Typical drivers for implementing PD programmes include; supporting Condition Based Maintenance (CBM), avoiding unplanned, often costly, outages and improving network reliability/uptime, increasing safety and extending asset life/delaying capital replacement (under OPEX budgets).
-The major advantage of On-line Partial Discharge testing and monitoring over off-line, is that it is non-intrusive, causing no interruption to service, and is performed under normal operating conditions (voltage, frequency, load and environmental), therefore no overstressing due to overvoltage.
+The major advantage of On-line PD testing and monitoring over off-line, is that it is non-intrusive, causing no interruption to service, and is performed under normal operating conditions (voltage, frequency, load and environmental), therefore no overstressing due to overvoltage.

 Once incepted, Partial Discharge can develop into electrical trees and surface tracking, eventually leading to a breakdown between phase and earth or between phases of a 3-phase system.
 Depending on the discontinuity or imperfection type and location in the insulation system, a failure can take anything from a few hours up to several years to occur.